Jotaro's Food Review

 Looks like the beggars are spreading; now there's Beggar's Duck too.

-I found these to be nice than the chicken; the duck meat being more tender and flavourful.
+I found these to be nicer than the chicken; the duck meat being more tender and flavourful with a distinct duckish aroma.

 With the duck essence seeping into it, the thicker gravy was tastefully excellent.